Graduate - Sydney College of Osteopathy - Sydney College of Chiropractic

 International College of Applied Kinesiology

-Chiropractors are the undisputed specialists of spine related conditions, they have focused on spinal conditions for over 100 years.
-One of the most popular tools of the chiropractic profession is posture screening, it is a good first step in detecting any problems you or your family might have.
+Osteopaths have focused on spinal conditions for over 100 years.
+One of the most popular demonstrative tools is posture screening, it is a good first step in detecting any problems you or your family might have.

 Use this simple chart to assess the posture of your children.
-If you note a head tilt, a curve in the spine, a hump in the upper back or a big curve in the lower back, there may be a spinal problem and a check-up is in order.
+If you note a head tilt, a curve in the spine, a hump in the upper back or a big curve in the lower back, and if you can't encourage improved posture through example there may be an underlying postural problem and a check-up is in order.

 If the view from behind is twisted, or off to one side...the time to act is NOW!
-Just like preventive dentistry, chiropractic is best when use as prevention.
+Just like preventive dentistry, structural intervention is best when used as prevention.
 All too often we see children are the end of their growth, then "prevention" becomes "treatment".

 First, looking from behind, does the body appear to be straight up and down?